-3) Experiments on strong lighting sequences: In this subsection, we evaluated the algorithms under strong lighting situations.
+3) Experiments on Strong Lighting Sequences: In this section, we evaluated the algorithms under strong lighting situations.
 Two sequences were used for testing.
 One is an outdoor Pedestrians sequence with strong lighting.
-The sequence has a length of 1099 and a resolution of $360 \times 240$ .
+The sequence has a length of 1099 and a resolution of 360×240 .
 The other is an indoor Switch light sequence which first turns off the light and then turns on the light causing strong lighting changes.
-The sequence is with the length of 1546 and resolution of $160 \times 128$ .
-Pedestrians sequence provides the ground truths in the range of 300 to 1099 and Switch light sequence provides 20 ground truths of the key frames for performance evaluation according to [37].
+The sequence is with the length of 1546 and resolution of 160×128 .
+Pedestrians sequence provides the ground truths in the range of 300-1099 and Switch light sequence provides 20 ground truths of the key frames for performance evaluation according to [37].
 We performed all the algorithms on the two sequences.
 The average similarities results are shown in Table VI.
 Our method obtains better foreground extraction results than the other methods.
-See the second row in Fig. 10, RPCA-ME, PCA, SOBS and GMM do not obtain good results under the situation of Switch light.
+See the second row in Fig. 10, RPCA-ME, PCA, SOBS, and GMM do not obtain good results under the situation of Switch light.
 MD and KDE are much more sensitive to lighting changes comparing with other methods.

-4) Experiments on challenging sequences with serious occlusion: To further evaluate the performances of all the algorithms, we used three challenging sequences for the experiments.
+4) Experiments on Challenging Sequences With Serious Occlusion: To further evaluate the performances of all the algorithms, we used three challenging sequences for the experiments.
 Two Walking with occlusion sequences were captured by ourselves.
-Both sequences are of the length of 400 and have a resolution of 352×288.
+Both sequences are of the length of 400 and have a resolution of 352×288 .
 We labeled the ground truths on every 10 frames.
 The Walking I and Walking II sequences are shown in the first and second rows of Fig. 11.
-The third sequence is Pets 2006 S7 with a length of 1200 and a resolution of 360×288.
+The third sequence is Pets 2006 S7 with a length of 1200 and a resolution of 360×288 .
 This sequence is the most challenging one among all the seven sequences in Pets 2006 Dataset.
 Many people appear in the scene.
-Moreover, the occlusion between
+Moreover, the occlusion between the people happens quite often.
+Because no ground truths of this sequence are provided, we labeled the ground truths on every 10 frames and totally used 120 ground truths for evaluation.
+The detailed testing results of all the methods on Walking I, Walking II, and Pets 2006 S7 sequences are shown in Figs. 12-14.
+It can be seen from three similarity curves that JVFSD-RPCA outperforms other methods among most of the frames with ground truths.
+Walking II sequence has the most serious occlusion phenomenon among three challenging sequences.
+Even under such a situation, JVFSD-RPCA still can obtain a satisfactory result.
+However, the performances of other methods drop down as shown in Fig. 13.
+The average similarities of all the algorithms on three sequences are listed in Table VII which validate the effectiveness of JVFSD-RPCA on challenging sequences with serious occlusion.
+More vivid demonstration of the foreground extraction results can be seen in Fig. 11.